Types of Aid

 Cameron University is one of the most affordable among Oklahoma colleges and universities.
 Even with our affordable tuition and fees and on-campus residential living, many of our students receive financial aid to help fund part or all of their education.
 Cameron offers many federal, state and institutional aid programs to assist students in their educational endeavors.
 The types and amounts of aid awarded are determined by financial need, student classification, academic merit, talent, and availability of funds.
 Financial aid is classified as:

-- SEOG - (Supplemental Educational Opportunity Grant) - A federally sponsored program for undergraduate students with exceptional financial need - students with the lowest Expected Family Contribution (EFC).
-At Cameron University, students must have a "0" EFC to be considered.
+- SEOG: Supplemental Educational Opportunity Grant.
+A federally sponsored program for undergraduate students with exceptional financial need.
+At Cameron University, students must have a "0" EFC and be Pell eligible to be considered.
+Funds are limited; students should submit their FAFSA early to receive SEOG funding.

-- OTAG (Oklahoma Tuition Aid Grant) - A state sponsored program designed to help pay tuition costs for residents of Oklahoma who are enrolled at least half-time and meet federal need requirements.
+- OTAG: Oklahoma Tuition Aid Grant.
+A state sponsored program designed to help pay tuition costs for residents of Oklahoma who meet federal requirements and enrolled at least half-time (6 hours).
+Funds are limited; students should submit their FAFSA early to receive OTAG funding.

 First-time borrowers are required to complete Entrance Counseling and a Master Promissory Note (MPN) before the loans can be disbursed.
 Exit counseling is also required when a student drops below half-time enrollment or graduates.
 You may complete Entrance Counseling, MPN or Exit Counseling electronically via the Student Loans website at https://studentloans.gov.